kailash-manasarovar/statement/docs/timeline/2024/february.md

 - I literally cannot access any reporting pages on the Guardia Civil website at all.
 - I know now I was blocked from accessing the Guardia Civil's gender violence and cyber stalking reporting line by hackers.
 - This happens again when I try to access the European Union's human rights website and report there, after which I'm bombarded with fake account with titles related to "human rights".
-- This may be [a message I sent them](../../content/documents/letters/possible-mail-to-the-GC.docx) via an email address I found, I'm not sure now, but I did print it to take to the National Police the following morning.
+- This may be [a message I sent them](../../content/documents/letters/possible-mail-to-the-GC.pdf) via an email address I found, I'm not sure now but the document I have is dated 20th February 2024.

 ## Policia Nacional